 Get an RV

 Most importantly, you need to expect the unexpected.
-Road trips are full of surprises that can be expensive.
-Budget extra money in case of an emergency.
+Road trips are full of surprises that can be expensive, especially if you get an unplanned traffic ticket.
+Follow the traffic laws so this doesn’t put a damper on the fun.
+Budget extra money in case of other emergencies.
 Be certain that you have proper insurance for medical or auto emergencies.
 Be careful with how you store money, cards, important documents, and other valuables.
 Have medicine and a well-stocked first aid kit on hand.

 A road trip is a great way to see a country and build memories with loved ones, but without planning beforehand, the expenses can run upward very quickly.
 To ensure that you are prepared for the financial side of the trip, create a budget and save money with these handy tips.